🔋

 How much does 12v battery replacement cost for a Tesla Model 3?

-How long does 12v battery replacement take?
+How long does 12v battery replacement take and how hard is it?

 External Resources